This post has affliate links, read here how these work.

 When you’re ready to start your chosen project for the week …

-1. Grab your charity and recycling bags and the trash bin.
+1. Grab your charity & recycling bags and a bin.

 2. Set your phone timer for 30 minutes.

 3. Take things out quickly or collect them up.